Boundary conditions and anomalies of conformal field theories in 1+1 dimensions

-Therefore, in contrast to the case of CFTs on full complex plane, only one copy of Virasoro algebra acts on the Hilbert space $ \oplus n_{h} V_{h}$.
 If we see the $y$-axis as the time direction, then the Hilbert space is defined on the $x$-axis.
+Thus, in contrast to the case of CFTs on the full complex plane, only one copy of Virasoro algebra acts on the Hilbert space $ \oplus n_{h} V_{h}$.